Skip to main

 • Dining and food services

-These services operate across multiple locations, including the academic campus in Lexington and UK St. Claire in Morehead and UK King’s Daughters in Ashland.
+These services operate across multiple locations, including the academic campus and UK HealthCare in Lexington, UK St. Claire in Morehead and UK King’s Daughters in Ashland.

 What could change over time?